-Views across the wider landscape referenced in Policy CHL1 describe the character of the landscape and are set out in appendices 08 and 09.
-However, those views listed do not necessarily relate to views to and from the village that should be protected from development which would undermine character and identity.
-The much smaller number of key local views have been identified to be protected from development are the focus of this policy.
+Views across the wider landscape referenced in the Landscape Character Assessment generally describe the character of the landscape.
+However, the views do not necessarily relate to views to and from the village.

+The three key local views are the specific focus of this policy.